This (updated) guide lists all of the best puppy foods this year.

 4. Do I need to feed a special diet to my large breed pup?

 Large breed puppies are more likely to develop joint and skeletal problems, which can worsen due to overfeeding.
-These dogs require controlled growth and thrive on food with higher levels of calcium, fiber, and phosphorous.
+These dogs require controlled growth and thrive on food with higher calcium, fiber, and phosphorous levels.
 A large breed puppy should only be feed controlled calories and a balanced diet.

 5. Is organic puppy food better than the regular one?

 Organic puppy food mainly indicates that the formulation included organic ingredients.
 But this doesn’t guarantee if it is better than regular food.
-The quality and completeness of puppy food can only be determined with the quality and amount of nutrients it offers your dog.
+The quality and completeness of puppy food rely on the quality and amount of nutrients it offers your dog.

 6. What are the best treats for my puppy?

-7. Are there any dangerous foods for dogs that I should steer clear of?
+7. Are there any dangerous foods for dogs that I should avoid?

 8. Can I offer my adult dog’s food to my puppy?